jSm449g4d/AX-1/README.md

 # AX-1
 This is a classification sample of actors voice by TF.

-The voice used is not included due to copyright issues.
+The voice used are not included due to copyright issues.

 ## How to use
 0.install required modules